marceldobehere/MaslOS-2/README.md

 # MaslOS-2
 MaslOS but 2

 This is very very WIP!
-(Literally started like 3 days ago)

 I plan on this being like MaslOS from the outside, but it being completely different internally.